Environment

 Black and smooth oreo have been found within a 600 m to 1,500 m depth range.
 Unvalidated age estimates indicate that black oreo is slow-growing and the longest-lived with a maximum estimated age of 153 years.

 Oreo is managed by Fisheries New Zealand (FNZ) using the Quota Management System (QMS).
-FNZ works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
+FNZ works in partnership with Seafood New Zealand’s Deepwater Council (a not-for-profit organisation that works on behalf of fisheries quota owners).

 The fisheries are currently under reassessment.